 Geoffrey is managing director of an industrial subsidiary with around a hundred employees.
 For several months now, he has been noticing increasing tensions within the production teams.
 This has resulted in verbal clashes, repeated work stoppages and resignations.

-On the one hand, the highly skilled technical team members, who are responsible for the finished product, have to contend with recurring mechanical and operational problems that bring the production line to a temporary and repetitive halt.
+On the one hand, the highly technically skilled team members, who are responsible for the finished product, come up against recurring mechanical and operational problems that bring the production line to a temporary and repetitive halt.
 On the other, the N+1, N+2 and Geoffrey are under pressure from shareholders, quality, the market, strong competition, sales to be achieved and the company's long-term future to be guaranteed.

 Customer objectives